 Messiah’s Ten Sayings on Forgiveness are found in the Four Faces of Ezekiel:

 In the Four Faces of Ezekiel that is revealed in the first four books of the Brit HaChadashah the Messiah clearly demonstrates the use of deconstruction, opening up, preference, story development, and meaning questions.
-Additionally, Rabbi Yeshua’s masterful use of story-telling and other literary devices to communicate His life-transforming message of forgiveness can be observed in the following Ten narratives (the number Ten is a symbol of Adonai’s sanctification of our people (Israel) and therefore, it is the number that best represents the most holy day of the Jewish calendar, Yom Kippur).
+Additionally, Rabbi Yeshua’s masterful use of story-telling and other literary devices to communicate his life-transforming message of forgiveness can be observed in the following Ten narratives (the number Ten is a symbol of HaShem’s sanctification of our people (Israel) and therefore, it is the number that best represents the most holy day of the Jewish calendar, Yom Kippur).
 Messiah’s Ten Forgiveness Sayings are:

 Forgiveness Saying #1: Healing of the paralytic (ריפוי איש משותק)

 Forgiveness Saying #2: The woman who loved much (ישוע בביתו של שמעון הפרוש)